Lesbian bar: Decline

 In addition to drinking, lesbian bar culture has also revolved around community building, dancing, live entertainment, and pool playing.
 This targeted but not lucrative patronage was not always profitable and caused many bars to shut their doors.
+A 1980s informal survey found that two-thirds of patrons at lesbian bars were not there to drink, correlating to an early decline.
+A slight 80s resurgence would be observed before a subsequent decline in the 1990s, due to increased social mobility of queer identities, and the dwindle of a perceived need for specifically lesbian environments.

 These pieces of history are being lost as the "neighborhood lesbian bar" is increasingly unable to make rent payments, and as gentrification contributes to declining patronage.
-Gay male bars persist as gay men have more economic capital, and the rise of internet dating culture is displacing the cultivation of intergenerational lesbian communities historically created in lesbian bars.
+Additionally, the wage gap in the U.S. adds to economic disparity for female patronage, as gay male bars persist with more economic capital, and the rise of internet dating culture is displacing the cultivation of intergenerational lesbian communities historically created in lesbian bars.
 Because lesbian women are more likely to be primary caretakers of children than gay men, lesbian neighborhoods take on a different shape than gay neighborhoods, and as a result, lesbian night life decreases.
-Even in queer hubs and centers across the United States, such as San Francisco's The Castro District, the decline of sapphic spaces has been notably felt.
+Even in queer hubs and centers across the United States, such as San Francisco, the decline of lesbian spaces has been notably felt.

 Along with the increased mainstreaming of LGBTQ culture, use of the term "queer" for self-identification, instead of "lesbian", has grown among many younger members of the lesbian community; and with the rise in internet dating culture, lesbian-specific bars became less common.
 By 2023 there were only around two dozen in the country, according to The New York Times.
 In the United States' largest city, New York City, only three remained.

 Some documentaries about the decline include: